 Area: 471,700sq. miles Border 2.5 million sq. km, appro.
 The size of Western Europe

-Terrain: 70% Grassland, from high plateau to tropical forest.
+Terrain: 70% Grassland, from the high plateau to tropical forest.

 Climate: Average temperature 28 degrees Celsius (Summer) – 15degrees Celsius (in which), extremely dry except during raining season (July- August)